danielrosehill/Speech-To-Text-Chain-Notes/README.md

 What I've learned over the course of using speech to text intensively and daily for just over a year now is that the ultimate word error rate or accuracy of ASR is a composite of factors rather than just about using a better model.

-It's also possible to achieve high levels of accuracy with a relatively small models by attempting to improve some of these constituent elements.
+What I've also learned: it's possible to achieve high levels of accuracy with relatively small models by attempting to improve some of these constituent elements.
+This is particularly important and relevant when trying to achieve performant ASR on devices with limited compute, such as embedded hardware.

 For example: